 PCR follow-up testing took place within 24 hours of a positive rapid test.
 Identifying a false positive occurred when a negative PCR test followed a positive rapid test.
 Out of 903,408 raid tests the number of false positives was 462, or 0.05%.

 For those patients exposed to the virus and receive a positive Covid test based on rapid testing, yet continue to exhibit no symptoms, follow up with a second test before breaking quarantine.
 You may opt for a PCR test or a second rapid test performed at a testing site, just to up the accuracy.

 If you receive a rapid test positive result and you show symptoms of the virus quarantine and contact your doctor.
-Those who are are significantly less likely to become very ill from a breakthrough infection. individuals have a much higher risk for developing dangerous complications from the virus which may lead to hospitalization and even death.
+Those who are fully vaccinated are significantly less likely to become very ill from a breakthrough infection.
+Unvaccinated individuals have a much higher risk for developing dangerous complications from the virus which may lead to hospitalization and even death.

 If you’re concerned about Covid test results and aren’t quite sure how to proceed, contact your physician.
 At LA IVF we strive to ensure the health of all of our patients.
-For those undergoing a positive Covid test, even without symptoms, is unsettling.
-Please us if you have concerns.
+For those undergoing fertility treatment a positive Covid test, even without symptoms, is unsettling.
+Please contact us if you have concerns.